nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

  */
 public class AddEntryCommandParser implements Parser<AddEntryCommand> {

-    public static final String STANDARD_START_TIME = "00:00"; //Start Time of event if StartTime not given
+    public static final String STANDARD_START_TIME = "00:00"; //Start Time of entry if StartTime not given

     /**
      * Parses the given {@code String} of arguments in the context of the AddEntryCommand